GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 This product is designed to make it easier to analyse and interpret fractional cover.
 It uses the Fractional Cover (Landsat) product and calculates the statistical summaries (10th, 50th and 90th percentile) of fractional cover per epoch (annual).

-It includes cloud and shadow buffering with a size of 6 pixels.
-This buffering is applied to Landsat 5, Landsat 7, Landsat 8, and Landsat 9 data from 2022 onwards.
+It includes cloud and cloud shadow buffering with a size of 6 pixels.
+This buffering is applied to Landsat 5, Landsat 7, Landsat 8, and Landsat 9 data.

 % ## Data description